Who knew you could find the prettiest Caribbean turquoise beaches and sandy shores in Nicaragua?

 See what volunteering in Nicaragua is all about.

 Caribbean blue water and swaying palm trees might not come to mind when you think of Nicaragua, but if you head to the Corn Islands, that’s exactly what you’ll get.
 Since this spot is such an off-the-radar vacation to most of the world, we've pulled together all the things you need to plan your trip.
-Things like how to get here for cheap, places to stay, places to eat, details on what to do, and the pros of both of the main islands (you're welcome!).
+Things like how to get here cheaply, places to stay and eat, what to do, and the pros of both main islands (you're welcome!).

 Where Are These Unreal Islands?

-Find the Corn Islands about 50 miles from the eastern coast of Nicaragua.
-There are technically two Corn Islands; one known as Big Corn and the other's known as Little Corn, though neither is very big at all — just tiny little specs found suspended in the turquoise ocean.
-We'll get to the details on both of these islands later, but plan on visiting both during your stay: they are quite different.
+The Corn Islands are about 50 miles from the eastern coast of Nicaragua, in the Caribbean Sea.
+There are technically two Corn Islands; one known as Big Corn and the other as Little Corn, though neither is very big at all — just tiny little specs found suspended in the turquoise ocean.
+We'll get into the details of both of these islands later, but plan to visit both during your stay.
+They are quite different.

-You will want to come here for a quiet, hidden getaway; neither of these islands are commercialized or built up.
-Little Corn just recently got electricity so you can expect days and nights crammed full of relaxation!
+You will want to come here for a quiet, hidden getaway; neither of these islands is commercialized or built up.
+Little Corn just recently got electricity, so you can expect days and nights crammed full of relaxation!
 Either island will mean lots of snorkeling, wandering between palm trees, yoga lessons, and hanging out in the perpetually 80° weather.
 Yes, please.

 All About Little Corn

-As a bit of an introduction, Little Corn is a lot smaller and low-key than Big Corn; you won’t find any big resorts and there aren’t any paved roads, so it’s a lot quieter and more remote.
-It's very small — you can walk around the whole island in 1-2 hours, depending on how fast you walk.
-The little pathways here are narrow (made for bikes) and kind of help create that amazing, remote-getaway feeling while you're wandering around.
+As a bit of an introduction, Little Corn is a lot smaller and even more low-key than Big Corn.
+You won’t find any big resorts, and there aren’t any paved roads, so it’s a lot quieter and more remote.
+It's very small — you can walk around the whole island in 1-2 hours.
+The little pathways here are narrow (made for bikes) and help create that amazing, remote getaway feeling.

-It's about a 40 minute boat ride from Big Corn, so you can easily visit both islands even if you're staying for a couple of days (just know the boat ride can be a little rocky — if you're prone to seasickness, this is a good heads up!).
+It's about a 40-minute boat ride from Big Corn, so you can easily visit both islands even if you're staying for a couple of days.
+Tip: the boat ride here can be a little rocky, so it's a great idea to bring nausea medication, especially if you're prone to seasickness.
+Patches like this are pretty popular.
+Just remember to take them before you get on the boat because they take time to take effect.

 It's kind of split between where you should spend your time.
-Some tourists tend to stay on Little Corn for the bulk of their vacation to have a more remote escape experience — (more locals live on Big Corn): This island is home to more restaurants, a handful of expats who have discovered this place, and a few more things to do on vacation than Big Corn, but we also love all the things about Big Corn (more on that island later).
+Some tourists tend to stay on Little Corn for most of their vacation to have a more remote escape.
+This island is home to more restaurants, a handful of expats who have discovered this place, and a few more things to do on vacation than Big Corn, but we also love all the things about Big Corn (more on that island later).

 Things To Do On Little Corn